Car Write-Offs: How It Works & What Happens

 MyChoice serves as an independent intermediary between you, financial institutions and licensed professionals without any additional charge to our users.
 In the interest of transparency, we disclose that we partner with some of the providers we write about – we also list many financial services without any financial gain.
 MyChoice does not operate a financial institution or brokerage and to ensure accuracy, our content is reviewed by licensed professionals.
 Our unique position means that we hold no recurring stake in your policy, ensuring our mission to help Canadians make better financial decisions is free of bias or discrimination.

-Navigating Insurance After Your Car Is Declared a Total Loss At a Glance
+How Your Car is Declared a Total Loss at a Glance

-What Happens When Your Car is Declared a Total Loss?
+What Happens if Your Car Is Deemed a Write-Off?

 What Happens When Your Car Is a Total Loss